18F/before-you-ship/_pages/security/scanning.md

 All of these tests must be conducted on all environments and stacks, including one _identical to production_.
 We call this environment and stack "pre-production" and will also affix the designation "scanee" so there is no ambiguity as to what is being scanned.

-This also requires a stable `master` branch.
-You can continue working on `feature` branches and deploy those to a development environment.
+This also requires creating a stable `release` branch.
+You can continue working on `master` and deploy builds from `master` to a development environment.

 ### Expectation management